jingpad-bsp/android_external_autotest/docs/coding-style.md

 ## Function length

 Please keep functions short, under 30 lines or so if possible.
-Even though you are amazingly clever, and can cope with it, the rest of us are all stupid, so be nice and help us out.
+Even though you are amazingly clever, and can cope with it, the rest of us are busy and stupid, so be nice and help us out.
 To quote the Linux Kernel coding style:

 Functions should be short and sweet, and do just one thing.
 They should fit on one or two screenfuls of text (the ISO/ANSI screen size is 80x24,